 New customers only.
 18+, BeGambleAware.org.
 Min deposit £10.
 Money back as bonus.
 Wagering requirements: Sportsbook 3x at min. odds of 1.40 (2/5), Casino 25x.
 Only one bonus can be used at a time, Sportsbook bonus must be wagered before using the Casino, unless the bonus has been forfeited.
 Bonus will expire after 7 days of opt-in

 Like ‘Outright Winner’ in the sense that punters can get on before a ball has even been kicked in the tournament, ‘To Reach the Final’ allows bettors to select which team will feature in the final match.
 To receive a pay-out the selected team must simply reach the final, the result of which is irrelevant.
+Try 888Sport for odds on teams to reach the final.

 Bet on primarily before the tournament starts, punters can select which player they think will finish as the leading scorer once the competition has ended.
+We recommend you use Spreadex for the best top scorer odds or spread betting prices.

 This is another remarkably popular Champions League betting market.
 Punters simply select whether there will be more, or less than 2.5 goals scored.
 For example, a bet on ‘Over 2.5 Goals’ will be classed as a winner if the match contains at least three goals, so 3-0, 2-1, 2-2 etc. 0-0, 1-0, 1-1 or 2-0 would result in a loss.
 A bet on ‘Under 2.5 Goals’, would require less than three goals to go in.
+We feel you get the best under/over prices at 2kBet.

 Champions League betting can be an excellent way to enhance the viewing experience.
 The competition itself is already exciting, but it can be more so if there’s a bet involved.
 For many, fun bets do the job, but for others, it’s more serious.
 If you’re someone who’d like to take Champions League betting a little more seriously then here are some things to consider.

-Nowadays there’s lots information available, whether it be stats, trends, team news etc, etc. Use the info that is out there to help inform your betting.
+Information Nowadays there’s lots information available, whether it be stats, trends, team news etc, etc. Use the info that is out there to help inform your betting.
 There are any number of great resources, use them to your advantage.
-Utilise the opinion of experts who offer Champions League betting tips, learn from such figures, and make informed decisions.
+Use the opinion of experts who offer Champions League betting tips, learn from such figures, and make informed decisions.

 On the face of it, one team may seem like a good bet, but without checking, you may not realise that they’re prioritising a big league game that’s just around the corner and thus numerous changes could be made to preserve the fitness of key players.It’s important to be aware of the preference and priorities of different teams at any given stage of the Champions League.
 Doing this can allow punters to better appraise Champions League betting odds and thus make better decisions.

-Every serious punter worth their salt keeps a detailed record of their betting activities.
+Keep a record Every serious punter worth their salt keeps a detailed record of their betting activities.
 Those looking to succeed when it comes to Champions League betting can be no different.
 Record which bets you place for profit and loss purposes, but also record the type of bets that you’re placing.

 This will allow you to get an understanding of how you’re performing in certain areas, which can lead to helpful tweaks/revisions in strategy.